DDataRep27/Recommendation-Systems----Books-data/README.md

 # Recommendation-Systems----Books-data

-Build a recommender system by using books dataset.
+### Build a recommender system by using books dataset.

+*Note: Try using cosine simillarties score*